Scientotext/project-description/README.md

 *	Ranking Scholarly Articles for User Recommendation.
 The third component of the system will deal with ranking candidate articles retrieved based on their scholarly quality and importance.
 This would involve methodologies from Informetrics, such as exploiting Scientometric indicators (publication source, age, citations and citation potential etc.), percentile measures and Bradfordian zones etc.; and algorithms from information retrieval domain (applied to scholarly article domain).

 The proposed framework can generate two kinds of results.
 First, it can retrieve high quality scholarly articles for a given search query.
 Second, it can generate contextual retrieval and recommendations by identifying articles semantically similar to a given article being pursued by the reader.
 In both cases, the retrieved results would comprise of articles ranking high on scholarly quality.
 A suitable measure of scholarly quality of an article would be developed.
 The proposed framework would be capable of both retrieval and contextual recommendations.

+## Indo-German co-operation
+The project will involve close collaboration and joint work between Indian and German sides.
+While, the Indian side has experience of working on Text Analytics of scholarly articles and Learning resource recommendation, the German side has sufficient expertise of applying the Scientometrics and Informetrics techniques for Information retrieval in Scholarly article domain.
+It is necessary to bring together methodologies from Information Retrieval and Scientometrics and fuse them together to design a suitable retrieval and recommendation system as proposed in the project.
+The collaboration is expected to from a long term association among the two research groups and to promote bilateral research cooperation among the two countries by exchange of ideas, know-how, research staff and sharing of resources.
+In due course academic collaboration agreements, involving joint research projects and other collaborative activities, between participating Indian and German institutions will be explored.